CTSecUK/DEADFACE_CTF_2021/Write-ups/Traffic Analysis/Persistence Pays Off (100 Points).md

 > Use the PCAP file from Monstrum ex Machina.
 ---

-We'll start the point where Luciafer downloaded the `Secret-decoder.bin` file, by filtering for `ftp-data` and locating teh packet
+We'll start the point where Luciafer downloaded the `Secret-decoder.bin` file, by filtering for `ftp-data` and locating the packet.

 ![image](https://user-images.githubusercontent.com/73170900/137892623-838996d1-5188-44d1-8bbd-f48a91ab507a.png)

-Then when we clear the `ftp-data` filter we still have the same packets selected in the packet list.
+Then, when we clear the `ftp-data` filter we will still have the same packet selected in the packet capture file.

-Now if we start scrolling through the packets below, we can see what ahppend after she downloaded it.
+Now if we start scrolling through the packets below this, we can see what happened after the file was downloaded.

-Not too much further down at packet number `160404` we can see some form `TCP` packets.
+Not too much further down at packet number `160404` we can see some `TCP` packets.

 ![image](https://user-images.githubusercontent.com/73170900/137893318-69e08c0b-a763-43a9-b0b3-f8dbde61d2ab.png)